GLOBAL MARKETS-Asian shares mixed, U.S. dollar near 2-1/2 year lows

 MSCI All Country Wolrd Index Market Caphttp://tmsnrt.rs/2EmTD6j

-(Reporting by Swati Pandey in Sydney and Jessica DiNapoli in New York; Editing by Stephen Coates and Gerry Doyle)
+(Reporting by Swati Pandey in Sydney and Jessica DiNapoli in New York; Editing by Stephen Coates)

 ((Jessica.DiNapoli@thomsonreuters.com; 646-223-4678;))